Park Hyatt drops its flagship Mallorca hotel resort – will be taken over by a local brand

 The resort had reportedly cost over €100 million – although that looks cheap when you see the scale of the place – and was reportedly entirely financed by a Qatari investment fund.

 New to World of Hyatt?
-Read our two-part overview of World of Hyatt here and here and our article on expiry rules here.
+Read our overview of World of Hyatt here and our article on points expiry rules here.
+Our article on what we think World of Hyatt points are worth is here.

 Want to earn more hotel points?
 Click here to see our complete list of promotions from Hyatt and the other major hotel chains or use the ‘Hotel Offers’ link in the menu bar at the top of the page.